• Skip to primary navigation

 This post is sponsored by Mountain House.

 First, I must mention that Mountain House has been my favorite brand of backpacking meals for as long as I can remember and is my guilty pleasure on the trail.
 So, when I had the opportunity to try out their new Homestyle Turkey Dinner Casserole and Spicy Southwest Breakfast Hash, I was completely thrilled.
-I have yet to find a meal of theirs that I don’t like (of course unless it isn’t something I wouldn’t normally eat anyway).
+I have yet to find a meal of theirs that I don’t like (unless it’s something I wouldn’t normally eat anyway).

 Here’s why I love them so much: